1rv00/Cplusplus-Program/README.md

 Defintely my organizational skills will come in handy in future projects and in life.
 This type of program also seems like a very good real world scenario that one might have to come up with in a job like that.

 How did you make this program maintainable, readable, and adaptable?

+This program is maintable and readable because when creating it, i put notes in all the important lines of code.